nobbs/nobbs/content/posts/kubectl-mapr-ticket/index.md

 ### cli-runtime

-Great, we now know how to create a basic CLI interface with Cobra.
+Great, we now know how to create a basic CLI with Cobra.
 You could start implementing all the options available to all `kubectl` commands, like `--kubeconfig`, `--context`, `--namespace`, etc. But that would be a lot of work and we would have to reimplement a lot of functionality that is already available in the `kubectl` CLI.
 That's where the `cli-runtime` library comes into play.

 The library provides a bunch of helpers for building `kubectl`-like CLIs.
 It provides functionality for setting up a default set of flags, as well as methods for printing output in a `kubectl`-like way, i.e. tables, JSON, YAML, etc. We will use the `cli-runtime` library to add the default set of `kubectl` to all our commands.
 To do so, we simply have to add the following code to our `root` command, e.g. right after the `rootCmd.AddCommand(listCmd)` call: